 Civics Academy Championship

 This initiative is based on The Civic Trust’s National Civics Bee, a national competition where middle schoolers showcase their civics knowledge while competing for a chance to win monetary prizes.
+The Championship offers a few options for trivia themes including – General Civics, Constitution, and “Are You Smarter Than a Middle Schooler” which utilizes quiz questions from the National Civics Bee.

 Interested in Learning More?